-Assets and Liabilities Not Measured - In addition to assets and liabilities that are measured at fair value on a recurring basis, we also measure certain assets and liabilities at fair value on a nonrecurring basis.
+Assets and Liabilities Not Measured on a Non-recurring Basis - In addition to assets and liabilities that are measured at fair value on a recurring basis, we also measure certain assets and liabilities at fair value on a nonrecurring basis.
 Our non-financial assets, including goodwill, intangible assets and property and equipment, are measured at fair value when there is an indication of impairment and the carrying amount exceeds the asset's projected undiscounted cash flows.
 These assets are recorded at fair value only when an impairment charge is recognized.
 For the year ended June 30, 2023, the Company impaired \$(0.287) million in Goodwill, \$(0.363) million in Intangible assets and \$(0.304) million in Note Receivables.
-There were no impairments recognized the three and six periods ended December 31, 2023.
+There were no impairments recognized in the three and six nine month periods ended December 31, 2023 March 31, 2024.